nmeum/android-tools/README.md

 moment.
 However, patches adding support for new tools in a clean way are welcome.
 Additionally, patches needed to make the software compile on other Linux distributions are welcome as well.

-# Motivation

-[Many][void-linux] [Linux][arch-linux] [distribution][alpine-linux] have
-a package called android-tools which ships essential android command line tools like adb or fastboot.
-Sadly the upstream build system for those tools is rather complex and doesn't allow building the command line tools only.

-Linux Distribution therefore mostly ship their own build systems for building the command line utilities.
-This repository aims to make packaging of android command utilities easier by providing a simple CMake based build system and a ready-to-use tarball which doesn't require cloning all of the required git repositories manually.
-Besides this makes it easy to collect all patches required to build standalone android command line utilities in a central place.

 # Dependencies